IVPN Review: Quick Expert Summary

 IVPN has apps for iOS, Android, Windows, macOS, and Linux.

 The mobile apps are very intuitive.
 The Android and iOS apps make it simple to connect to a server and find all of the features.
-I really like the Mock Location feature on Android — it matches your GPS location to your VPN location.
-This helps you unblock geo-restricted apps that determine your location using your GPS data alongside your IP address, and IVPN is one of the few VPNs that has this cool privacy tool.
+I really like the Mock Location feature on Android — it matches your GPS location to your VPN location to provide better privacy.

-Overall, IVPN works on all of the standard platforms, has easy-to-use apps, and a simple design.
+Overall, IVPN works on all of the standard platforms, offers easy-to-use apps, and has a simple design.

 IVPN Customer Support